-Pursuant to Rules 3.10(1), 3.10(2) and 3.10A of the Listing Rules, the Company has appointed 3 Independent Non-executive Directors, representing more than one-third of the Board, of whom Mr. Leung Chi Hung is a certified public accountant (Practising) in Hong Kong.
-He has commenced his accountancy professional training since 1976 and is now a member of multiple international accountancy bodies.
+Pursuant to Rules 3.10(1), 3.10(2) and 3.10A of the Listing Rules, the Company has appointed 3 Independent Non-executive Directors, representing more than one-third of the Board, of whom Mr. Leung Chi Hung and Mr. Lo Chi Wang are certified public accountants (Practising) in Hong Kong.
+Mr. Leung Chi Hung has commenced his accountancy professional training since 1976 and is now a member of multiple international accountancy bodies.
+Mr. Lo Chi Wang has over 19 years of experience in accounting and finance and is now a member of multiple international accountancy bodies.